 They want to get to know you a little.
 More about how you can help them.
-More about how you can add value to their lives and solve the problems that face them now.
+More about how you can add value to their lives and solve the problems that currently face and need to solve.

 Whether you are selling plastic wot-nots, life coaching, business services or fitness programs the About page is a great opportunity to reinforce how you can help your visitors.